Foreign and Commonwealth Office Migrated Archives: Appointment of Professor Tony Badger as independent assessor

 Professor Anthony Badger was the Independent Reviewer appointed by the Foreign Secretary.
 In his statement he stated that 'the entire collection of migrated files will be transferred to TNA.
 None of the papers will be destroyed.
 Redactions will be kept to an absolute minimum', with the aim being to have all the papers transferred before the end of 2013.
-The National Archives website page contained an FAQ which described Professor Badgers role as providing "independent oversight of the transfer".
+The National Archives website page contained an FAQ which described Badger's role as providing "independent oversight of the transfer".

 The Foreign Secretary described the role of the independent reviewer in a Written Ministerial Statement to Parliament on 30 June 2011.

-The Minister David Livington made a series of announcements on plans to transfer the colonial administration files to The National Archives.
-The first was in Dec 2011 to confirm the timetable for transfer of these files to The National Archives (TNA) had been approved by Professor Badger.
+Foreign Office Minister David Livington made a series of announcements on plans to transfer the colonial administration files to The National Archives.
+The first was in December 2011 to confirm the timetable for transfer of these files to The National Archives (TNA) had been approved by Professor Badger.
 In March 2012 he announced the date of release of the first batch.
-On 30 November 2012 The Minister for Europe David Lidington updated Parliament about progress on making the colonial administration files available to the public.
+On 30 November 2012 minister for Europe David Lidington updated Parliament about progress on making the colonial administration files available to the public.
 At this time, he informed Parliament that a large volume of FCO archive records had come to light which were termed "special collections" and that the Government would publish a high-level inventory of the special collections.
 On 12 December 2013, he informed Parliament that a high-level inventory of the special collections had been updated with significantly more detail.
-Also on 12 December 2013, the then FCO Minister for Europe William Hague announced in a written statement to Parliament that Professor Badger who previously provided independent oversight of the review of colonial administration files over the 2011 to 2013 period, would continue as Independent Reviewer of FCDO non-standard records.
+Also on 12 December 2013, the FCO Minister for Europe William Hague announced in a written statement to Parliament that Professor Badger, who had previously provided independent oversight of the review of colonial administration files over the 2011 to 2013 period, would continue as Independent Reviewer of FCDO non-standard records.